-At the beginning of my caffeinated drinks journey, I was throwing my used coffee grounds directly to the bin, without even questioning whether I can do something else with it.
+At the beginning of my coffee-making journey, I was throwing my used coffee grounds directly into the bin, without even questioning whether I can do something else with them.

-Thankfully, one day my mom told me how to reuse the seemingly useless coffee grounds, pointing out that I could even use them for skin improvement.
+Thankfully, one day my mom told me how to reuse the seemingly useless coffee grounds, pointing out that I could even apply them for skin improvement.

 Once when I was at my parent’s house, my mom saw me emptying the coffee machine filter basket in the sink.